JD-accounts/oxygenna/docs/src/templates/pages/docs.md

 This is what provides the dummy data that is used on the Email and Example pages.

 We have included it here in case anyone wants a start on creating their own API.

+## Gulp Angular build system

+The gulp build system was generated using the [Yeoman Gulp Angular](https://github.com/Swiip/generator-gulp-angular) generator.

+Generator offers a great start to creating any AngularJS app becuas it incudes the following:

+- useref : allow configuration of your files in comments of your HTML file
+- ngAnnotate : convert simple injection to complete syntax to be minification proof
+- uglify : optimize all your JavaScript
+- csso : optimize all your CSS
+- rev : add a hash in the file names to prevent browser cache problems
+- watch : watch your source files and recompile them automatically
+- jshint : JavaScript code linter
+- Unit test (karma) : out of the box unit test configuration with karma
+- e2e test (protractor) : out of the box e2e test configuration with protractor
+- browser sync : full-featured development web server with livereload and devices sync
+- angular-templatecache : all HTML partials will be converted to JS to be bundled in the application

+The generator was also built using the [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)